Ductless Mini Split: Why Is It So Hot Upstairs?

 Is your house hot upstairs but cold downstairs?
 Does it seem impossible to maintain a consistent temperature in all the areas of your house?
 Are you tired of struggling to get your air conditioner to perform the way it’s supposed to?
+Try Ductless Mini Split.

 The truth is this is a common problem that a lot of homeowners struggle with.
 It’s one of the most common air conditioning complains homeowners have.

 First, the downstairs area in two-story homes is closes to the AC fan so the airflow is better down there.
 Additionally, when the thermostat is located downstairs, it feels the cold temperature in that area and shuts down, leaving the upstairs warm.

 A few things you can do to help combat this problem include considering a new duct design, closing basement registers and some downstairs registers, using ceiling fans, and ensuring proper insulation levels in the attic.